-- A blended-learning and competency-based model offers you the opportunity to study from a location convenient to you and your life circumstances, while attending onsite program sessions throughout each semester.
+- Learn from a blended-learning and competency-based model with core faculty that are certified in online instruction.
+This learning approach offers you the opportunity to study from a location convenient to you and your life circumstances while attending onsite program sessions throughout the year.

 - Apply knowledge and skills learned in academic courses to clinical experiences at one of our many active clinical partner sites across the country in a variety of settings, including hospitals, rehabilitation centers, skilled nursing facilities, home health, schools, and outpatient clinics.

 - Students complete two 16-week full-time clinical experiences in both medically-complex and community-based settings.

 - Receive your Doctor of Physical Therapy in just 31 months.